altostra/type-validations/docs/reference/objectOf.md

 There are few ways to control strictness in all validated properties and levels.

-#### Controlling strictness on object-type validation created by `objectOf`
+#### Controlling strictness on object-type-validation created by `objectOf`

-If the type-validation you want to make strict (or non-strict) is an object-validation that is created with `objectOf`, you can simply call `validator.strict()` to create a validation that is *strict* in all its nested properties.
+If the type-validation you want to make strict (or non-strict) is an object-type-validation that was created with `objectOf`, you can simply call `validator.strict()` to create a validation that is *strict* in all its nested properties.

 ```ts